DasNaCl/csc/popl/revs/rebuttal.md

 In short, the equivalent hyperproperty/class of a property is its powerset.
 If the class is a singleton, the intersection will very likely be empty and the compositionality framework would be rather useless.
-For details, refer to Clarkson and Schneider, 2008. https://doi.org/10.1145/3554344
+For details, refer to Clarkson and Schneider, 2008. https://doi.org/10.1145/3554344 [TODO: this is a bit vague for a ref here. point to a specific section perhaps?]

 > - 221: Consider showing the code exercising the bug;  describing the code in prose makes it sound more complex than it is.

-We show the code and explain it.
+We [TODO: will?] show the code and explain it.
 Do you argue for omitting the explanation to enhance clarity?

 > - 261: Isn't requiring deallocation a liveness property?